Hyle33ies/CSC1004-Java-Chatroom/README.md

 This Project implements a Java Chatroom that can support multi-user chatting.
 However, this is just a toy example and poor imitation of a real chatroom and can only run on one's own laptop and currently don't have a cloud server.
 So it cannot serve any real-world purpose.

 All code are open-sourced with as-much-as-possible-user-friendly comments.
-Most of the code are self-explained.
+Most of the code are self-explanatory.

 All code were written in Java.
 The GUI was written in Java AWT and Java Swing.
 The knowledge involved also includes Java Socket Programming, JDBC (Java + mySQL), IOStream, multi-thread Programming and so on.
 Solid Java SE knowledge is also expected in many details like Collection.

 The most tricky part in my mind was the IOstream because there're too many of them and I also had to combine them with Socket Programming and Network Knowledge.
 Some day I spent six hours on the messaging function but finally in vain...
 It took me around 100-120 hours to finish (including reviewing Java Socket Programming knowledge) this sixty-percent-of-one-unit project.

+For more detailed explanations about the code, you may jump to the last part of this README.

 ## Assessment / Function List